samaneh-hesabi/Data_Analysis/scripts/README.md

 5. Create pull request

 # 8. License
 This project is licensed under the MIT License - see the LICENSE file for details.

+## Model Files
+- `ml_models.py`: Contains functions for training and evaluating machine learning models
+- `test_model.py`: Contains functions for testing trained models on new data

+Note: Models are not stored in the repository.
+They can be trained using the provided scripts.